janerikbergsvik/inf112.24v.libgdx-gg-clone/index.md

 ## What is it?

-Echoing dreams is a great giana sisters inspired 2d game developed during spring semester 2024 in the subject INF112 - Systems Engineering at the University of Bergen.
+Echoing dreams is a Great Giana Sisters inspired 2d game developed during spring semester 2024 in the subject INF112 - Systems Engineering at the University of Bergen.
+The original game was developed for the Commodore 64 platform and developers have many good memories of this.

 ## Who made it?